Taine Randell: Later career

 When John Mitchell and Robbie Deans took over the coaching of the All Blacks from Wayne Smith and Tony Gilbert in October 2001 Randell was dropped from the All Blacks.
 He missed all of the 2002 Tri-Nations series, but after his form in the 2002 Super 12 season earned him a recall to captain the All Blacks on the end of the year tour of England, France and Wales.
 The tour resulted in one win against Wales (his last test as Captain), a draw with France, and a loss to England.
 During the tour Randell raised his test appearances past 50.
 He continued to play for the Highlanders, but left New Zealand before the 2003 Rugby World Cup.

 On leaving New Zealand, Randell relocated with his family to Central London.
 He signed with the English Premier League team Saracens Rugby Club in August 2003.
 He retired at the end of their 2005–2006 season, despite offers from Saracens to return to play for 2006–07.

 Post rugby career

-Randell pursued a career in finance and was a successful commodity broker in London from mid-2006 through to October 2008.
-He also became a part owner in the big easy on the Kings Road.
+Randell became a part owner in the big easy on the Kings Road.

 Randell since 2010 became director of the Kahungunu Asset Holding Company, including a stake in the Fiordland Lobster Company, the country's largest exporter of live crayfish, marketed under its KiwiLobster brand.

+On 15 April 2026, it was revealed that Randell will be standing as a candidate for New Zealand First in the Hawke's Bay electorate of Tukituki in the 2026 New Zealand general election.